Nine projects to receive funding from Research Data Scotland’s Public Engagement Fund

 Funding awarded: £2,705.13

-SHINE are working with young people, parents/carers and teachers to produce video and infographic materials around data linkage.
-Working with pupils in-person at schools across Scotland as well as with teachers and parents/carers online, the project team are engaging people in conversations about data linkage and mental health in schools.
-Within this work, the discussions will focus on concerns and barriers around linking self-reported data about pupils with other data sources.
+Working with pupils in-person at schools across Scotland as well as with teachers and parents/carers online, the project team engaged people in conversations about data linkage and mental health in schools.
+The team held eight focus groups in five primary and secondary schools across Scotland and developed resources based on the participants’ inputs.

 Related content